Global-in-time Strichartz estimates and cubic Schr\"odinger equation in a conical singular space: Introduction and Statement of Main Result

-In particular, when $I=\R$, we say the Strichartz estimate is global-in-time.
-If $s=0$, then the Strichartz estimate has no loss of derivative.
-For example, in the case of the Euclidean space and $V=0$, one has global-in-time Strichartz estimates without loss of derivative.
-In general, it is harder to obtain a global-in-time Strichartz estimate than a local-in-time one.
-There is a large number of work studying Strichartz inequalities on Euclidean space or manifolds, we can not cite all of the papers here but refer the reader to see \cite{Str, GV, KT, ST} and references therein.
-However, we additionally mention a few of the most relevant references about the Strichartz estimate for the Schr\"odinger equation on exact cone or with perturbation of inverse-square potentials or the slightly different setting of asymptotically conic manifold.
-We recall that an asymptotically conic manifold $(M,g)$ is a complete non-compact Riemannian manifold of dimension $n\geq3$ with one end diffeomorphic to $(0,\infty)\times Y$ and where $Y=\partial {\overline{M}}$ and $\overline{M}$ is a compactified manifold of $M$.
+In particular, when $I=\R$, we say that the Strichartz estimates are global-in-time.
+If $s=0$, we say that the Strichartz estimates have no loss of derivative.
+For example, let consider the Euclidean space and $V=0$.
+In this case, one has global-in-time Strichartz estimates without loss of derivative.
+In general, as pointed out in \cite{MMT}, it is harder to obtain global-in-time Strichartz estimates than a local-in-time one.
+There are many studies on the Strichartz inequalities on Euclidean space or manifolds in the literature, we refer the reader to \cite{Str, GV, KT, ST} and the references therein.
+However, as an illustration, we will mention some closely related studies on the Strichartz estimates for the Schr\"odinger equation on some settings such as asymptotically conic manifolds, exact cones, and cases with inverse-square potentials.
+We recall that an asymptotically conic manifold $(M,g)$ is a complete non-compact Riemannian manifold of dimension $n\geq3$ with one end diffeomorphic to $(0,\infty)\times Y$ where $Y=\partial {\overline{M}}$ and $\overline{M}$ is a compactified manifold of $M$.
 If the metric $g$ in the end $[1,\infty]_r\times Y$ can be written as